Licks-create/ReactTable/README.md

 ## Usage
 1. Clone the repository.
 2. Install dependencies using `npm install`.
-3. Start the server using `npm start`.
+3. Start the server using `npm run dev`.
 4. Access the application through the provided URL.

 ## Technologies Used